-The IRO will notify you in writing of the request's eligibility and acceptance for external review.
-You may submit in writing to the IRO within ten business days following the date of receipt of the notice additional information that the IRO will consider when conducting the external review.
+The IRO will notify you in writing of the request's eligibility and acceptance for external review and if necessary, for any additional information needed to conduct the external review.
+You will generally have to submit the additional information in writing to the IRO within ten business days following the date you receive the IRO's request for the additional information.
 The IRO is not required to, but may, accept and consider additional information submitted by you after ten business days.